Antoine Marc Gaudin: Education

 Gaudin attended universities in Paris and Aix-en-Provence from which he received his bachelor's degrees in 1916 and 1917, respectively.
 Toward the end of World War I, Gaudin and his father Paul moved to the United States, where Antoine attended Columbia University and served, briefly in 1918, in the U. S. military.
-Working under the respected Arthur F. Taggert, specialists in ore dressing, he was granted in 1921 an Engineer of Mines degree from the School of Mines at Columbia.
+Working under the respected Arthur F. Taggart, specialists in ore dressing, he was granted in 1921 an Engineer of Mines degree from the School of Mines at Columbia.

 Career

 After brief interludes in industry and a short-term relocation to France after his father's death, Gaudin returned to Columbia in 1924 as a lecturer.
 In 1926 he became an American citizen.
 From 1926 to 1929 he taught at the University of Utah, and served as its head of research working with the U. S. Bureau of Mines in exploring flotation reagents.
 From 1929 to 1939, he was initially the "first research professor in ore dressing" at the Montana School of Mines, Butte, and continued his work in flotation research.

 Gaudin and his colleagues at the University of Utah/U.S. Bureau of Mines, and later Montana Tech, systematically investigated the function of reagents on the flotation behavior of pure minerals.
 Gaudin is admired as the father of ‘Fundamental Flotation Research’ due to his focused research on flotation process.
 Earlier work had focused on the improvement of machinery and physical systems, while Gaudin focused on the chemical.
 During this time and because of his and other metallurgists work, the understanding of flotation processes evolved from one of mechanics and empirical research to that of the chemical phase, the understanding of the science underpinning the process, which aided in the greatly expanded utility of the process.
 His book Flotation (New York: McGraw-Hill, 1932, revised edition 1957) was the first definitive hand-book for the process.
 In 1941, the Montana School of Mines bestowed on him the honorary degree of Doctor of Science for his research on flotation.
 The book "Principles of Mineral Dressing" authored by Gaudin is still the basic book for all mineral processing engineers.

 He then assumed a professorship at MIT in 1939.
 During World War II and subsequently, Gaudin led an MIT team extracting uranium from low-grade ore.
-In secret research for the Manhattan Project, his team discovered how to use leaching and ion exchange to extract uranium from low grade ores for use in the development of the atomic bomb.
+In secret research for the Manhattan Project, his team discovered how to use leaching and ion exchange to extract uranium from low grade ores for use in the Manhattan Project feed materials program and the development of the atomic bomb.

 He taught for over a quarter of a century at MIT, and earned the affection of his students who for twenty years hosted an annual breakfast for him at the annual meeting of the American Institute of Mining, Metallurgical and Petroleum Engineers (AIME).
 He retired from MIT in 1966.
 For his distinguished career in education, Gaudin was awarded several of the highest honors bestowed by the American Institute of Mining, Metallurgical, and Petroleum Engineers.